 Specify the number, location, spacing, grade, quantities, dimensions, materials and timing of installation of new or modification of existing structures.

-Develop specifications for construction and installation of habitat structures by following State technical notes or cited literature.
-An example of technical literature is the Wildlife Habitat Management Leaflet Number 20 entitled Artificial Nesting Structures (USDA 2008).
+Develop specifications for construction and installation of habitat structures by using updated science, following State technical notes or cited literature.

 OPERATION AND MAINTENANCE